MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

     ```

-    1.3.
-Implement the required method that looks for available supported execution devices to execute the skill on and return them to the consumer.
+3. Implement the required method that looks for available supported execution devices to execute the skill on and returns them to the consumer.
 In our case we return the CPU and all DirectX devices supporting D3D version 12 or above.

     ```csharp
     public IAsyncOperation<IReadOnlyList<ISkillExecutionDevice>> GetSupportedExecutionDevicesAsync()